 - Easily parried – The machete can be relatively easy to deflect with a stick, baton or chair.

 - Not as effective in battle – While many popular uprisings depended on the machete, their use didn’t always result in victory.
 Armed opponents easily overcame a machete-wielding force.

 - Requires more skill to be used as a truly effective weapon – Merely depending on hacking and slashing with the machete won’t always be effective, especially with more experienced opponents and those trained in martial arts.
 You may have to pick up a martial art versed in using the machete to be more adept in its use.

 Is the machete a worthy addition to your prepper arsenal?
 The answer isn’t a straightforward “yes” or “no”, it’s a mixed-bag that depends greatly on the situation.
 As an EDC, the machete is flat out not a viable option, as laws in multiple areas forbid it from being carried.
 But when SHTF, civil order is a thing of the past and all bets are off, a machete can indeed be a lifesaver and a good “partner” to have.

-When SHTF, a machete can be a valuable companion in a true melee situation, as demonstrated in this graphic clip from The Book of Eli:
+When SHTF, a machete can be a valuable companion in a true melee situation.

 What’s important is that you choose the machete that has the right length, blade style, blade size and weight you’ll be most comfortable using.
 If you are dead-set on adding it to your arsenal, devote enough time and effort to get sufficiently skilled in using it.
 Find a martial arts dojo that can train you to use the machete and gain the proper respect for this age-old weapon.
 After all, any blade, even one as large as the machete, is only as deadly as the hand that wields it.